ischurov/indentml/README.md

 #### Special characters
 The following characters have special meaning in **indetml**:

 1. **Tag beginning character.** This character is used to mark the beginning of any tag.
-By default, it is backslash `\` (like in LaTeX), but can be configured to any other character.
+By default, it is a backslash `\` (like in LaTeX), but can be configured to any other character.
 If you need to enter this character literally, you have to escape it with the same character (like `\\`).
 You can also escape other special characters listed below with *tag beginning character*.
 2. Opening and closing brackets: `{`, `}`, and `[`, `]`, used to indicate the content that belongs to *inline tags*, see below.